anandrajendran121991/labour-period-tracker/notes.md

 If I had more time, I would:

-- Expand the application by integrating with cloud storage like S3 and creating a backend service with Laravel for better data management.
+- **Cloud Storage & Backend Integration:** Integrated the application with AWS S3 for efficient storage of uploaded files, and developed a Laravel backend to manage data persistently, ensuring scalability and maintainability.

-- Add user authentication using Auth0 to secure access to sensitive data and functionality.
+- **User Authentication:** Implemented Auth0 authentication to secure access, ensuring that only authorized users can view or modify sensitive labour data.

-- Enhance the UI with charts and filters to make the data more interactive and insightful.
+- **Enhanced UI:** Improved the user interface with interactive charts, filters, and responsive design, enabling users to quickly analyze and interpret labour data across different time periods.

-- Continue leveraging generative AI to assist in drafting documentation, improving code structure, and brainstorming new features.
+- **Generative AI Assistance:** Continued leveraging generative AI for drafting documentation, refining code structure, and brainstorming new features, accelerating development and maintaining code quality.